-Peter Lyons’s technique approaches photographic realism, but the precision in his paintings is an attempt to communicate a state of awareness, rather than to reproduce a scene.
+Peter Lyons’s technique approaches photographic realism, but the precision in his paintings attempts to communicate a state of awareness rather than to reproduce a scene.

 Human figures are absent; the artist’s ego is absent.
 An otherworldly light reveals a moment of harmony among the natural, human, and transcendent orders of being.
 “Bathed in this elevating light,” says Lyons, “the beauty of the ordinary is released, and the image acts as a lens focusing awareness of wonder, joy, and spiritual anticipation in the viewer.”

-For Lyons, the material painting is a talisman through which shared truths are recognized, not communicated.
-Their subject, one can say, is not the shared reality of the material world, but a shared holiness and shared humanity.
+For Lyons, a painting is a talisman through which shared truths are recognized, not communicated.
+Their true subject is not the shared reality of the material world, but a shared holiness and shared humanity.